gurubamal/success_taste/README.md

     vagrant up
     \`\`\`

-  If your setup was incomplete due to SSH connectivity or connection issues, you can reset/restart the VM (as per previous logs) on the VirtualBox interface.
-After waiting for 2 minutes, run vagrant up again.
+Ensure you have restarted your machine/laptop before "vagrant up" command.
+If your setup was incomplete due to SSH connectivity or connection issues, you can reset/restart the Virtual box VMs (as per previous logs from vagrant up command) on the VirtualBox interface.
+After waiting for 2 minutes, run "vagrant up" again. you can alsways start fresh using "vagrant destroy -f" first and "vagrant up" command second.

 Restart your new VMs (all nodes) after this setup is complete.